OpenEvalProject/evals/manuscripts/elife-39882/v1/manuscript.md

 One reason for not observing consistent effects of target size on accuracy or temporal measures could be due to the constraints of the task.
 Studies showing an effect of target size on motor planning typically utilize point-to-point movements (Soechting, 1984; Knill et al., 2011) in which accuracy requires planning of both movement direction and extent.
 In our experiments, we utilized shooting movements, thus minimizing demands on the control of movement extent.
 Endpoint variability is generally larger for movement extent compared to movement direction (Gordon et al., 1994).
 It is also possible that participants are near ceiling-level performance in terms of hand angle variability.

-## Theoretical analysis of the effect of task outcome on implicit learning
+### Theoretical analysis of the effect of task outcome on implicit learning

 Having ruled out a motor planning account of the differences in performance in Experiments 1 and 2, we next considered different ways in which target error could affect the rate and asymptotic level of learning.
 Adaptation from SPE can be thought of as recalibrating an internal model that learns to predict the sensory outcome of a motor command (Figure 3).
+Here, we model adaptation with a single rate state-space equation of the of the following form:

+$$
+x(n+1)=A^{∗}x(n)+U(e)
+$$

-Here, we model adaptation with a single rate state-space equation of the of the following form:(1)x(n+1)=A∗x(n)+U(e)where x represents the motor output on trial n, A is a retention factor, and U represents the update/correction size (or, learning rate) as a function of the error (clamp) size, e.
+where x represents the motor output on trial n, A is a retention factor, and U represents the update/correction size (or, learning rate) as a function of the error (clamp) size, e.
 This model is mathematically equivalent to a standard single rate state-space model (Thoroughman and Shadmehr, 2000), with the only modification being the replacement of the error sensitivity term, B, with a correction size function, U (Kim et al., 2018).
 Unlike standard adaptation studies where error size changes over the course of learning, e is a constant with clamped visual feedback and thus, U(e) can be estimated as a single parameter.
 We refer to this model as the motor correction variant of the standard state space model.
 The first two experiments make clear that a successful model must account for the differences between hitting and missing the target, even while holding the error term in Equation.
 (1) (clamp angle) constant.

 We consider three variants to the basic model that might account for how task outcome influences learning.
 The first model is motivated by previous studies that have considered how reinforcement processes might operate in sensorimotor adaptation tasks, and in particular, the idea that task outcome information impacts a model-free operant reinforcement process (Huang et al., 2011; Shmuelof et al., 2012).
 We can extend this idea to the clamp paradigm, considering how the manipulation of target size affects reward signals: When the clamp hits the target, the feedback generates a positive reinforcement signal; when the clamp misses (or straddles) the target, this reinforcement signal is absent.
 We refer to the positive outcome as an intrinsic reward given that it is not contingent on the participant’s behavior.
 This signal could strengthen the representation of its associated movement (Gonzalez Castro et al., 2011; Shmuelof et al., 2012), and thus increase the likelihood that future movements will be biased in a similar direction.